 Through a special partnership between Teterboro School of Aeronautics and Thomas Edison State University, you can earn your college degree, anytime, anywhere.

-Teterboro School of Aeronautic’s one-stop student resource for students at Thomas Edison State University.
+This is Teterboro School of Aeronautic’s one-stop student resource for students at Thomas Edison State University.
 Here you will find links to all of the student resources you will need to apply, enroll and graduate.

 The most crucial task in aviation - to keep the planes flying safely - depends on maintenance skills and knowledge of certified engineers and mechanics.
 However, as aircraft technology rapidly changes, controls, processes and flight instruments have become increasingly reliant on computers and digital systems.
 These complex technologies must be maintained by professionals with a theoretical and practical understanding of computer programming and flight experience.